-Much photographed, the V & A Waterfront has been developed in the old Cape Town harbour and is set against the wonderful backdrop of Table Mountain.
-There is a huge choice of shops including upmarket clothes shops, supermarkets (Pick 'n Pay and Woolworths) and bookshops.
-There are also lots of restaurants, a cinema, entertainment options such as the Two Oceans Aquarium, boat trips, bands and buskers.
+Much photographed, the V & A Waterfront has developed in the old Cape Town harbour and is set against the always breathtaking Table Mountain.
+There is a huge choice of shops including upmarket clothes shops, supermarkets such as Pick 'n Pay and Woolworths, and bookshops.
+There are also many restaurants, a cinema, and entertainment options such as the Two Oceans Aquarium, boat trips, bands and buskers.

 Cavendish Square (Claremont)

 Situated in Claremont in the Southern Suburbs, the upmarket Cavendish shopping centre is packed with a huge range of shops from supermarkets to boutiques, bookshops and home décor shops.
 There is also a cinema.